gregrx/apv/README.md

-# avp
+# apv
-**avp** is a repo of my scripts for audio/video/photo editors and common ffmpeg scripts
+**apv** is a repo of my scripts for audio/photo/video editors and common ffmpeg scripts